artefactory/choice-learn/README.md

 <img src="docs/choice_learn_official_logo.png" width="256">

 Choice-Learn is a Python package designed to help you build discrete choice models.
-The package provides ready to use datasets and different models from the litterature.
+The package provides ready-to-use datasets and models from the litterature.
 It also provides a lower level use if you want to customize any model or create your own from scratch.
-In particular you will find smart datasets handling to limit RAM usage and different structure commons to any choice model.
+In particular you will find efficient data handling to limit RAM usage and structure commons to any choice model.

 Choice-Learn uses NumPy and pandas as data backend engines and TensorFlow for models.